Just because someone can have a narcissistic trait doesn’t mean they have the disorder.

 Yes, they are behaviours that are similar to narcissism, but It doesn’t make you or them a narcissist.

-Negativity breeds negativity, so constantly being around someone who’s negative can bring that out in you, the narcissist can and will provoke to bring out the worst in you, constantly being around someone who’s narcissistic can also bring that side out in you, doesn’t mean you or they are a narcissist, it can simply mean you bring the worst out in each other, a clash of personalities, creating a toxic relationship.
+Negativity breeds negativity, so constantly being around someone who’s negative can bring that out in you.
+The narcissist can and will provoke to bring out the worst in you.
+Constantly being around someone who’s narcissistic can also bring that side out in you.
+It doesn’t mean you or they are a narcissist.
+It can simply mean you bring the worst out in each other, a clash of personalities, creating a toxic relationship.
 Now, if they are abusive mentally or physically, if they are narcissistic or not ( most likely they are.), no one deserves to be treated this way, and it’s time to walk away.

 When someone is always finding others to blame for their behaviour, justifying unjust behaviour, or excusing their behaviour, they’re not looking to change their behaviour E.S.

 Yes, as the narcissist personality disorder is on a spectrum, there is those who, once you know who they are, what they do, who you are and what to and not to do when you’re around them, you can manage yourself around them, they will never be able to manage themselves around you on a continuous basis as they have a disorder it’s who they are.
 Without cognitive reflection skills, they lack the ability to learn from their own mistakes.
 As we are humans, we all make them, the difference is we learn from ours, they just blame all others and cycle around the same pattern, and some are extremely dangerous, and you need to get away from them safely.